 Villagers have as much curiosity as visitors.
 They love to gather around and have a chat.
 And they are more than willing to trade their carvings and possessions for cigarettes or chocolates or anything you can offer.
 (If you have an instant print camera, you will win friends for life!)

 Sunbathing, snorkelling, enjoying a superb lunch while cruising . . .

 No two islands are the same.
-Some are low-lying coral atolls, whose inhabitants specialise in
+Some are low-lying coral atolls, The ship has all the amenities whose inhabitants specialise in

 EGUM ATOLL